netxms/netxms-doc/admin/package-manager.rst

 characters. ``?`` - represents any single character.
 Setting `Platform` to ``*`` would mean any platform. ``Linux*`` would mean both 32 and 64 bit Linuxes.

 `Type` defines package type.
 This defines how the agent should process the package when installing it.
-The meaning of the `Command` field depends on the package type.
-See information in the table below.
+The meaning of the `Command` field depends on the package type, see information in the table below.
+Putting ``@`` at the beginning of `Command` enables macro expansion (``@`` character is stripped from the command).

 The following types of package files are supported by package management: